hugeandbulk/start/Friday/README.md

 Scrum is a process framework used to manage product development and other knowledge work.

+### Kanban
+Kanban is a popular framework used to implement agile and DevOps software development.
+It requires real-time communication of capacity and full transparency of work.
+Work items are represented visually on a kanban board, allowing team members to see the state of every piece of work at any time.

+Kanban is a workflow management method that helps organizations manage and improve work systems.
+Learn how to visualize work and improve efficiency with Kanban.

+Kanban is a popular Lean workflow management method for defining, managing, and improving services that deliver knowledge work.
+It helps you visualize work, maximize efficiency, and improve continuously.
+Work is represented on Kanban boards, allowing you to optimize work delivery across multiple teams and handle even the most complex projects in a single environment.

 Use Kanban boards to visualize your entire project from start to finish.
 Track everything from sprint planning to feedback loops and launch dates—all in one workflow.